Nebraska Revised Statute 77-1359

 (1) Agricultural land and horticultural land means a parcel of land, excluding land associated with a building or enclosed structure located on the parcel, which is primarily used for agricultural or horticultural purposes, including wasteland lying in or adjacent to and in common ownership or management with other agricultural land and horticultural land;

-(b) Land enrolled in a federal or state program in which payments are received for removing such land from agricultural or horticultural production;
+(ii) Land enrolled in a federal or state program in which payments are received for removing such land from agricultural or horticultural production; and

 (3) Farm home site means land contiguous to a farm site which includes an inhabitable residence and improvements used for residential purposes and which is located outside of urban areas or outside a platted and zoned subdivision; and